Full funding for Fall Line trail takes shape

 - 4 colleges/universities (Randolph Macon, Virginia Union, Virginia Commonwealth, Virginia State)

-- 2 community colleges (John Tyler, J. Sargeant Reynolds)
+- 2 community colleges (Brightpoint, J. Sargeant Reynolds)

 - 2 major regional trails (Virginia Capital Trail, Appomattox River Trail)